cfengine/documentation/guide/introduction/networking.markdown

 tags: [overviews, troubleshooting, connectivity, network, server, access, remote, keys, encryption, security]
 ---

-Starting [`cf-serverd`][cf-serverd] sets up a line of communication between hosts.
-This daemon authenticates requests from the network and processes them according to rules specified in the server control body and server bundles containing access promises.
-The server can allow the network to access files, or to execute CFEngine.
+Starting `cf-serverd` sets up a line of communication between hosts.
+This daemon authenticates requests from the network and processes them according to rules specified in the
+[`server control`][cf-serverd#Control Promises] body and server bundles containing `access` promises.

+The server can allow the network to access files or to execute CFEngine:

-The only contact [`cf-agent`][cf-agent] makes to the server is via remote copy requests.
+* The only contact [`cf-agent`][cf-agent] makes to the server is via remote copy requests.
 It does not and cannot grant any access to a system from the network.
-It is only able request access to files on the remote server.
+It is only able to request access to files on the remote server.

-Lastly, [`cf-runagent`][cf-runagent] can be used to run `cf-agent` on a number of remote hosts.
+* [`cf-runagent`][cf-runagent] can be used to run `cf-agent` on a number of remote hosts.

 Unlike other approaches to automation, CFEngine does not rely on SSH key authentication and configuring trust, the communication between hosts is very structured and also able to react to availability issues.
-This means that you don't have to arrange risk login credentials to get CFEngine to work.
-If large portions of your network stop working, individual host in the CFEngine system understand how to keep on running and delivering promises.
+This means that you don't have to arrange login credentials to get CFEngine to work.
+If large portions of your network stop working, then CFEngine on each individual host understands how to keep on running and delivering promises.

-If the network is not working, CFEngine agents skip new promises and continue with what they already have.
+In particular, if the network is not working,
+CFEngine agents skip downloading new promises and continue with what they already have.
 CFEngine was specifically designed to be resilient against connectivity issues network failure may be in question.
 CFEngine is fault tolerant and opportunistic.